Our Lady of the Wayside Catholic Primary School

 Approximately every six weeks, children and parents receive a mini written report, what we refer to as a Pupil Report Card.
 Pupil Reports Cards contain information related to:

-Following the issuing of the latest Pupil Report Card, parents are invited to join with their child, and their child’s class teacher for a Pupil Review Meeting.
+Following the issuing of the latest Pupil Report Card, parents are invited to join with their child in a Pupil Review Meeting.
 These meetings will discuss what is going well and agree the next steps (targets).
-The child, and the child’s voice, at the heart of these meetings.
+The child, and the child’s voice, are at the heart of these meetings.
+In addition, parents also have the opportunity to attend Parents' Evening meetings where they can discuss their child's progress with their teacher and view work.